 While the crime and romance elements of the film work well together, I’m less keen on the attempts at humour, as much of it seems out-of-place.
 Generally the comedy revolves around the Errol Flynn-esque Cardigan, who is prone to Shakespearian statements and pulling amusing faces of disbelief, and to Price’s credit he just about makes it work, despite its incongruity and his hammy acting.
 There are plenty of times, though, when the presence of Cardigan really detracts from the main plot; during a tense scene where Milner is about to be given a lethal injection, for example, the action repeatedly cuts to Price’s character and a merry band of hotel guests, who are managing to sink a fishing boat by overloading it – a whimsical joke that reportedly ended up costing Hughes $150,000.
-At least Price gets involved in a couple of tense shootouts, but this film would have worked much better as a straight noir.* His Kind Of Woman also attempts to satirize Hollywood through the Cardigan character, who is a louche, lazy and ignorant playboy, but again this often serves as a distraction from the primary characters and, most irritatingly, the crux of the story.
+At least Price gets involved in a couple of tense shootouts, but this film would have worked much better as a straight noir.
+(As the excellent Noir Of The Week blog points out: ‘In the end result, you can pick out Hughes’ contributions with near certainty: useless subplots, not one but two dashing aviators, and the endless scenes involving Vincent Price’s character, whom Hughes fell in love with.’)
+His Kind Of Woman also attempts to satirize Hollywood through the Cardigan character, who is a louche, lazy and ignorant playboy, but again this often serves as a distraction from the primary characters and, most irritatingly, the crux of the story.

 When the movie does concentrate on Milner and Ferraro’s mob it’s gripping and well-acted.
 The showdown between the mob boss and his intended victim is excellent, taking place in the confined spaces of a pleasure-cruising yacht, and Burr makes for a worthy villain of the piece.
 It’s just a shame his character only appears briefly at the start and end of the movie; Howard Petrie and Robert Wilkie were both cast as Ferraro (and filmed) before Burr – something that Hughes may well have gotten right – but the lack of screen time for the character must surely be a direct result of all the tinkering.
 Despite adeptly handling the romantic scenes that precede it Mitchum is at his best here, convincingly desperate as he fights the gangster and his crew for his life.

 This would have been a very good film had it simply appeared in cinemas as a lean, dark crime thriller, especially if it kept the romance intact, which is strong.
 It has been referred to as a ‘schizophrenic noir’ and an ‘anti-noir’, but at two hours’ long it’s over-cooked and the decision to incorporate comedy and a number of sub-plots revolving around various hotel guests ensures that it’s a frustrating stop-start affair which attempts to please far too many people.
-Luckily the comedy isn’t actually too bad, and a good ensemble performance – with Mitchum the highlight* – rescues the film from the brink of disaster.
+Luckily the comedy isn’t actually too bad, and a good ensemble performance – with Mitchum the highlight – rescues the film from the brink of disaster.
+(The actor later revealed that many scenes were ad-libbed.)
 The direction is good and the cinematography by Harry J. Wild is top class.
 Despite the meddling of Hughes His Kind Of Woman is an improbable success, but infuriatingly it could have been much better.